Sahulinkan7/Django_practice_repo/README.md

 # Project 6
  It covers templates inside application and templates at project level as well. templates folder available both in application and project level.

 # Project 7
  This project is about the static files inside root project directory. static folders consists of css files, javascripts files and images.

+ To use static files at project level, static folder need to be configured as below in the settings file.

+ STATIC_DIR = BASE_DIR / 'static'

+ STATICFILES_DIRS = [STATIC_DIR]

+# Project 8

+static files inside application.
+There is no need of any changes in settings.py file for using static files inside applications.